xv1t/notes/esxi/vlan.md

 ------------------|------------
 vmk1              | VLAN 111 - Host

-Ok, after this your ESXi host be was in the 111 VLAN, and assign DHCP addres from VLAN 111 successfull
+Ok, after this your ESXi host be was in the 111 VLAN, and assign DHCP addres from VLAN 111 successfull.

+:warning: After set portgroup `VLAN 111 - Host`, this port group is **not accessable** in the virtual machines networks!

 ## Virtual machine